Dynamsoft/barcode-reader-javascript/README.md

 ## Preface

-In the followng section, I will introduce the basic functions of our SDK in your web application to decode barcode in the video stream.
+In the followng section, we will introduce the basic functions of the SDK and how you can use it in a web application to decode barcodes off a video stream.

-For those who are interested in the nodejs or the static images decoding, please refer to the samples and api documents.
-We will make up for these usages soon.
+For those who are interested in creating a nodejs app, or decoding static images, please refer to the samples and api documents.
+This guide tackles decoding from a video, and we will make up for other usages soon.

 <br>

-## Helloworld
+## HelloWorld

-* Require a camera that's not occupied by other application connected in the computer with the internet access
+Before testing the HelloWorld sample, please note that you will require a connected camera that is not occupied by another application, as well as an internet connection.

-Then just copy the following code into an html file and run it from file browser.
+Now just copy the following code into an html file and run it directly from the browser:

 ```html
 <!DOCTYPE html>